 Exhibited: Restart, 2008-2010

 The artist intends to create a parallel fantasy to the chaotic world of today.
-He combines religion, with science fiction to create a futuristic vision of a world gone wrong, and show aspects of the clash of the civilisations.
+He combines religion with science fiction to create a futuristic vision of a world gone wrong and show aspects of the clash of the civilizations.

 Thematically, “RESTART” begins with Pieter Bruegel’s “The Triumph of Death”, that macabre painting from the Prado that teems with figures and swarms conveying death as individual skeletons, groups of skeletons, or entire hordes being delivered from life unto death.

 The scenario used in the animation of the 3-D reconstruction is rounded out by further pictures from Bruegel: the “Fall of Rebel Angels” and “Mad Meg”, heading off to hell, as well as the “Seven Deadly Sins”, which have survived only as engravings.